Goziechukwu/muse_school/README.md

 - From the Settings, I linked the app to the repository
 - Click on the "Deploy" button

-The project was deployed to heroku with the following link: [MindBodyHealth Heroku App](https://mind-body-health-1a3a657f9bb9.herokuapp.com/)
+The project was deployed to heroku with the following link: [Muse School Heroku App](https://muse-school-65d38376d319.herokuapp.com//)

 ## User Stories